Daniel Elfadli: Club career

 Elfadli is a youth product of TSG Leonberg, Eltingen and Rutesheim.
 He began his senior career in the seventh division of Germany, the Landesliga, with Rutesheim in 2016.
 In 2018, he moved to Reutlingen, and his success there earned him a move to Nöttingen in the Oberliga.
-He spent the 2021-22 season with Aalen in the Regionalliga.
+He spent the 2021–22 season with Aalen in the Regionalliga.
 2. Bundesliga side Magdeburg scouted him, and after eight games signed him in advance of the 2022–23 season.

+On 1 July 2024, Elfadli signed with Hamburger SV.

 International career

 Born in Germany, Elfadli is of Libyan descent.
 He was called up to the Libya national team for a set of friendlies in September 2022.
 He made his debut with Libya in a 0–0 friendly tie with Uganda on 21 September 2022.

+Again in January 2024, he was called up for the Libya national team for two friendly matches against Indonesia in Turkey, Libya has won them both with scores of 4–0 and 2–1.